nik-rev/countryfetch/CONTRIBUTING.md

 # Contributing

 Countryfetch uses `cargo xtask` as a build script.
-It fetches data about every country as a JSON Array of Countries then generates Rust code in `countryfetch/generated` from that.
+It fetches data about every country as a JSON Array of Countries then generates Rust code in `gen_country` from that.
 This allows `countryfetch` to be used when there is no internet connection, as well as other perks (such as increased performance).

 Run: